formal-methods-mpi/Workshop.jl/docs/src/3_types/types.md

 my_pikachu.defense
 ```

-One thing to notice is that types can not be re-defined in a running julia session.
+One thing to notice is that types cannot be re-defined in a running julia session.
 For example, trying to re-define the `Pikachu` type will result in an error:

 ```julia